What Title Insurance Covers and Why it Matters

 When Coverage Applies

-If a covered issue arises, title insurance can help cover legal costs and, in some cases, financial loss related to defending ownership rights.
-Coverage applies based on the terms of the policy issued at closing.
+If a covered issue arises, title insurance can help cover legal costs and, in some cases, financial loss related to defending your ownership rights.
+Coverage depends on the terms of the policy issued at closing.

 Bottom Line